annotell/annotell-python/annotell-input-api/README.md

 ## [0.3.9] - 2020-11-24
 ### Added
-- `publish_project_batch` which accepts project identifier and batch identifier and marks the batch as ready for annotation.
+- `publish_batch` which accepts project identifier and batch identifier and marks the batch as ready for annotation.

 ## [0.3.8] - 2020-11-13
 ### Added